pawlo0/homeVPN/README.md

 ## 3. Set dynamic DNS
 - For this tutorial I'll use **freeDNS**.
 Go to [FreeDNS](https://freedns.afraid.org/) and signup.
 - After registration and checking your email address, got to **"Add subdomain"**.
-  - Chose any subdomain name you like,
+  - Chose any subdomain name you like (e.g. myvpn),
-  - pick a domain from the dropdown,
+  - pick a domain from the dropdown (mooo.com),
   - change destination (which should have your current IP) to **0.0.0.0**.
 The reason to change it to 0.0.0.0 (it could be any other IP number) is to detect it changes back to your IP when all is done.
 If all goes well. 😄